 The very nature of these images means that I need to create the patterns in raster software like Adobe Photoshop®, so why am I considering Immersion when its focus is on pattern design in Adobe Illustrator®?
 Simply put, the portfolio creation, business, marketing and pattern industry material that Bonnie covers and the more than ten years of experience that she shares are the really big draws for me.

 As for the Illustrator® component, while I’m actually fairly adept with that software, it’s been quite a while since I’ve thought and played in vector so I’m super excited to get back into it.
 I’m also keen to learn how I can bring a more hand-drawn, personalised and textured feel to my Illustrator work.

 And then there’s the community of fellow students

-A chronic lack of confidence in my work and in my abilities as a businesswoman have held me back for years.
+A lack of confidence in my artistic endeavours and in my abilities as a businesswoman have held me back for years.
 I put this to Bonnie in an email and as part of her reply, she said: